-Ms Nurulasyiqah shared about her career in the workplace and how she juggles between her work and training.
-She shared insights of how her company has been very supportive of her passion for Boccia and granting requests to allow her to take leave of absence to attend competitions.
-Her sharing gave insights to the guests to ponder through how they could support athletes to pursue sporting excellence while working in their companies.
+Ms Nurulasyiqah shared about her career in the workplace and how she juggles her time between her work and training.
+She shared insights of how her company has been very supportive of her passion for Boccia, and granting requests to allow her to take leave of absence to attend competitions.
+Her sharing allowed the guests to ponder how they could support athletes to pursue sporting excellence while working.

-Mr Mark Hall shared how Adecco is benefitting from its partnership with the International Paralympic Committee (IPC) to help athletes on how to transfer those unique skills and assets acquired during their sports career into the labour market by organising Athlete Career Programme that reaches out both sport and the corporate world.
+Mr Mark Hall shared how Adecco is benefitting from its partnership with the International Paralympic Committee (IPC) in helping athletes transfer those unique skills and assets acquired during their sports career into the labour market through the Athlete Career Programme that reaches out to both sports and the corporate world.

 Mr Terry Yuen also shared how BP has benefitted from its partnership with the IPC and SNPC.
-In Singapore, BP Singapore previously supported both Yip Pin Xiu and Theresa Goh who were the athlete ambassadors for BP Singapore and how both swimmers have changed people’s perception of those who are differently abled; to focus more on what can be done with their abilities.
-With that mindset, they showed to BP employees what they have achieved at the Rio 2016 Paralympic Games and anything can be achieved with a positive mindset.
+In Singapore, BP Singapore previously supported Yip Pin Xiu and Theresa Goh who were their athlete ambassadors.
+He spoke about how both swimmers have changed people’s perception of those who are differently abled, and help people to focus more on what can be done with their abilities.
+They showed BP employees what they achieved at the Rio 2016 Paralympic Games and that anything is possible with a positive mindset.

 The event was a resounding success with corporate guests heading back thinking how they could get involved with para-sports!